Severe Weather in Kentucky - December 13th, Hour 1

 Well, that's what I was saying.

-A lot of it is predicated on what you say is pseudoscience, um, and that there is a natural ebb and flow.
+A lot of it is predicated on what you say is pseudoscience and that there is a natural ebb and flow.

-And you know, it's a little ironic, and I only have about thirty seconds.
+And, you know, it's a little ironic, and I only have about 30 seconds.

-I mean, what difference does it make for the in terms of the cl of the planet if you drill in Saudi Arabia or you drill in Russia or you drill in the U.S.?
+I mean, what difference does it make in terms of the planet if you drill in Saudi Arabia or you drill in Russia or you drill in the U.S.?

-Why wouldn't we be energy independent until unless and until they have a cheaper, better, cleaner form of energy, which I would support.
+Why wouldn't we be energy independent unless until they have a cheaper, better, cleaner form of energy, which I would support?

 And then you turn around and laugh as the energy secretary at a problem that you're creating.

-And I'll tell you what, if this cold comes gangbusters, th it's like I think it's going to between December 20th and January twentieth.
+And I'll tell you what, if this cold comes gangbusters, like I think it's going to between December 20th and January 20th, we're going to see some really cold air into the U.S. There's going to be some real problems.

 I'm rooting against my own forecast, brother, because I don't want to see that.